Ahmed-Samir11/RbT/README.md

 # RbT
-RbT: A Self Improving Software for Environment and Sustainability
+RbT: A Self Improving System for Environment and Sustainability